oscaram007/elrayo3.0/README.md

 Think of the little dinosaur game that pops up when your internet goes out.
 Now, instead of the little pixelated dinosaur... it's a **Mexican wrestler in a flashy costume**...
 And instead of cacti, you're dodging **mummies, vampires, werewolves, wizards, and Frankenstein**... who are also wrestlers. 🧟‍♂️🧙‍♂️🐺

-You tap the **SPACE** bar to jump over enemies.
+You press the **SPACE** bar to jump over enemies.
 The longer you survive, the faster everything moves.
 Collect power-ups, smash rivals, and chase a high score!

 ---